wishmouse/code_demo/README.md

 1. Create a `src/` folder in root (another common name is `lib/`).
 1. Now write the same client-side javascript in Release 1 with node-style requires (install and require JQuery locallly).
 Place it in `src/index.js`.
-1. Use browserify to transform it into `static/bundle.js` and adjust your script tags (delete the jquery cdn).
+1. Use browserify to transform it into `static/bundle.js` and adjust your script tags (delete the jquery cdn script tag).

-## Release 3: An JSON API server
+## Release 3: Add a JSON API to your server

 Now we'll adjust your express server (`./index.js`) to serve a JSON array.

-1. create a REST route `/api/v1/students` that listens for GET requests to your server and responds with an array of classmate names.
+1. create a REST route `/api/v1/students` that listens for GET requests in your **your server** and responds with an array of classmate names.

-Hint: `res.json`
+Hint: `res.json`.

-navigate your browser to localhost:[PORT]/api/v1/students to see the response in the browser..
+Navigate your browser to localhost:[PORT]/api/v1/students to see the response in the browser, or use Postman to do the same.

+## Release 4: Client-server messaging with ajax

+Add a button to your html.
+In your **client-side** JavaScript setup an event listener on the button and executes an ajax GET request to **server** `localhost:[PORT]/api/vi/students`

+Write some view code that displays the results of the server response in a list.